takushim/tanitracer/README.md

 **Note:** The step can be skipped if sample drift is ignorable.

-`tanipoc.py` and `taniakaze.py` calculate the drift of samples using a series of bright-firld images inserted periodically during the acquisition of single-molecule images.
+`tanipoc.py` and `taniakaze.py` calculate the drift of samples using a series of bright-field images inserted periodically during the acquisition of single-molecule images.
 Each frame is compared to the first frame to detect the drift.
-Although these script were tested with bright-field images, they may work for the images that look similar during the entire acquisition.
+Although these scripts were tested with bright-field images, they may work with grayscale fluorescent images.
 If the bright field images contain some bright structures (such as nucleoli), `tanipoc.py` is better with its phase-only correlation.
 If the bright-field images are a complex structure (such as frozen tissue sections), `taniakaze.py` is better with its A-KAZE feature matching.
 These scripts were tested with bright-field images, but can accept fluorescent images.

 The input images are a series of single-page TIFF files, multipage TIFF, files, MetaMorph stacks, or their mixtures.
 Wild-card characters (`*`, `?`, or other expressions that your shell accepts) are available to specify multiple files.
 The files are sorted in the lexical order, and concatenated before processing.